Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 Q10: What is the significance of the woodpecker’s behaviour at the poem’s end?

 A10: The woodpecker’s boring behaviour for food in the hard, dry wood symbolises the woman’s new life and the consequences of her actions.
-It reinforces the idea that selfishness can lead to a challenging and laborious existence, contrasting with the ease of having both food and shelter as a human.
+It reinforces the idea that selfishness can lead to a challenging, laborious existence, in contrast to the ease of having both food and shelter as a human.

 Extract-Based Questions “A Legend of the Northland”: